tboy-hacker/tboy-hacker/README.md

 * 🌍  I'm based in Nigeria
 * 🧠  I'm learning new ways to enter a system
-* 🤝  I'm open to collaborating on rojects that can help people do there work faster
+* 🤝  I'm open to collaborating on projects that can help people do there work faster
 * ⚡  Loves doing work on time

 ### Skills